 Because occupations involving physical labor dominate the local economy, Vance is generally considered to be a blue-collar town.
 42.54% of the Vance workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Vance is a town of sales and office workers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Vance who work in office and administrative support (12.37%), sales jobs (10.43%), and management occupations (6.14%).

-The education level of Vance citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.67% of adults 25 and older in Vance have a college degree.
+The percentage of adults in Vance who are college-educated is close to the national average for all communities of 21.84%: 18.67% of the adults in Vance have a bachelor's degree or advanced degree.

 The per capita income in Vance in 2022 was $31,220, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $124,880 for a family of four.
 However, Vance contains both very wealthy and poor people as well.